cloudowski/nomad-playground/README.md

 vagrant up
 ```

  * After vm starts you need to launch manually server and agent nodes.
-You can do it using the following command from each server (it will launch them in separate tmux sessions):
+You can do it using the following command from each server (it will launch them in separate tmux sessions) from root:

 ```
 /vagrant/run.sh